palaniappa/smartbookmarks/README.md

-# Chrome Extension For Parameterized Bookmarks => Smarks
+# Chrome Extension For Parameterized Bookmarks (Smarks)

 Smarks (Smart Bookmarks) is chrome extension built using the TypeScript and Visual Studio Code.
 The starter code is taken from https://github.com/chibat/chrome-extension-typescript-starter